Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Set-AzureRmAdvisorConfiguration.md

 # Set-AzureRmAdvisorConfiguration

 ## SYNOPSIS
-Updates or creates the Aure Advisor Configration.
+Updates or creates the Azure Advisor Configration.

 ## SYNTAX